fuxoft/fftempl/README.md

 ```
 --LUASCRIPT
 FFTEMPL.add_lua_tag('%(days_age "(%d*)%.(%d*)%.(%d*)"%)', function (d,m,y)
-	--local d,m,y = string.match(str,"(%d*)%.(%d*)%.(%d*)")
 	local days = (os.time() - os.time{year=tonumber(y); month=tonumber(m); day=tonumber(d); hour = 6}) / (60*60*24)
 	return tostring(math.floor(days+0.5))
 end)
 --/LUASCRIPT
 ((TITLE))
-Frantisek Fuka - Homepage
+My Homepage
+((BODY))
+I was born on January 20, 1980, so today I am exactly (days_age "20.1.1980") days old!
 ...etc...
 ```

 The LuaJIT code between the two LUASCRIPT tags (which must look exactly like in this example) is executed and can add tags, execution hooks and do lots of other stuff (even including and executing other separate .lua files).

-The specific example above adds a dynamic tag that expands ```(days_age "12.31.1980")``` (in source or template file) into an integer that corresponds to number of days elapsed since December 31, 1980.

-The LUASCRIPT code is called as soon as possible, before all other parsing, so it can override the tag file, the template file, change the content-type, set cookies, etc...
+The LUASCRIPT code is called as soon as possible, before all other parsing, so it can override the tag file, the template file, change the content-type of the HTTP response, set and read the cookies, etc...
 Have a look at the fftempl_core.lua source.

 ## Double dash parameter masking